Esri/arcgis-admin-python-scripts/README.md

 ```

 ##Preparing your MetaData for update
-1. Log in to your open data site.
+1. Log in to your ArcGIS site.
 	e.g. http://www.arcgis.com
 1. Click on the username dropdown in the upper right corner.
 1. Click on your username to be taken to your user profile page.